Search OCA:

 In a nation of food worriers, the move by the $110 billion dairy industry is overdue, nutrition guru Marion Nestle says.
 "Why screw around with milk, of all things?" asks the author of What to Eat.

 While the Food and Drug Administration says there are no health risks to humans from rbST, there are studies that indicate the synthetic may harm dairy cows.
+[Despite what the FDA says, there IS evidence that rbST harms people, too.]
 (All cows produce natural bST hormone.)
 Monsanto, which had made rbST, sold the business to Eli Lilly last year.

 "RbST has been used safely for 15 years and has contributed to the affordability of dairy products worldwide," Lilly spokeswoman Joan Todd says.
 She says its effects reduce the carbon footprint for the dairy cow by about 9%.